How do communities get selected for participation in the Downtown Revitalization Initiative?

 To whom should the DRI application be sent?

 DRI applications must be emailed to the Regional Economic Development Council (REDC or Regional Council) in which the community is located.
 Email addresses are listed at the bottom of the application.
-A map of the Regional Councils and a list of the counties in each region is provided on page 2 of the Regional Council Guidebook, Following the Path of Success.
+Proposals for areas within New York City must be sent to the relevant Office of the Borough President, which will select two applications for submission to the NYC REDC.
+A map of the Regional Councils and a list of the counties in each region is provided on page 2 of the Regional Council Guidebook, found under “Key Documents” on the Regional Council website.

 When are applications for consideration as DRI communities due at the Regional Councils?

 Applications from municipalities outside of New York City must be received by the appropriate Regional Council at the email address provided at the end of the application no later than 4:00 PM on May 31, 2019.
 In New York City, applications to the offices of the Borough President must be received by email no later than 4:00 PM on May 10, 2019.

 How detailed must the map of the of the proposed DRI area be?

 The map must clearly delineate the area to be included in the downtown revitalization area.
 Some applicants have used street maps or Google Maps in past locations, with boundaries drawn on the map.
 Others have provided maps developed by local or county staff using GIS.

 Is there a limit on the number of pages that are allowed in the application?